Our one year wedding anniversary was celebrated with a trip to the Wet Mountains outside of Pueblo, CO.

 Though windy above treeline, we found a convenient place to stop out of the wind.

-The tundra area was a little too windy and cold for a past partner.
+The tundra area was a little too windy and cold for someone.
 We went to a sub-peak instead and took one last look at Greenhorn Mountain above.

 The hike down was quick.
-Treeline was soon reached. a past partner was happy to get out of the wind! 🙂
+Treeline was soon reached. someone was happy to get out of the wind! 🙂

 We found a nice spot to make camp for the night.
 Not far from a small tarn, a good view to the mountains above, quiet and peaceful.